computefoundation/gnu-linux-shell-scripting/scripts/shell_management/README.md

 ## History management

-* [remlastnbashhistentries](history_management/remlastnbashhistentries): Remove the last N bash history entries.
+* [remvlastnentriesfrombashhist](history_management/remvlastnentriesfrombashhist): Remove the last N entries from the bash history.